nnard1616/YuSuDoKu/README.md

 # YuSuDoKu
 A very basic Sudoku GUI with limited functionality.
+Developed with knowledge obtained from University of Helsinki's OOP with Java MOOCs.
+See [here](https://github.com/nnard1616/UoHelsinki--Java_Programming_MOOCs) for related projects and certificates.

 Developed in Netbeans 8.2, JDK 8